vadymmusiienko/escape-vimension/REPORT.md

 -   The player might be stuck by the door in front of the boss room.
 -   The dash ability is hard to use and sometimes player cannot pass the trap easily.

+**Feedback about something to improve (from Daniel Zhang)**
+-   The wall sometimes will block the camera
 -   Player may use dash ability to dash into the trap while the dialogue before the trap is running.

 **Combat Clarity Observations**